Our Aim

 The comedian says it’s about time Australia followed other countries and jurisdictions in ending discriminatory marriage laws.

 “We live in the greatest country in the world.
 Our lifestyle is second to none.
-Yet we are far behind other countries like Canada, The Netherlands, Norway, Portugal, Spain, South Africa, and Sweden when it comes to recognising that same-sex couples fall in love and want to commit to each other,”
+Yet we are far behind other countries like Canada, The Netherlands, Norway, Portugal, Spain, South Africa, and Sweden when it comes to recognising that same-sex couples fall in love and want to commit to each other,” Bartram said.

-Bartram agreed to speak at the upcoming rally.
+Equal Love was thrilled when Bartram agreed to speak at the upcoming rally.

-Bartram who really knows how to stick it to the man (so to speak),” Melbourne Equal Love Convenor Ali Hogg said.
+“What better person to host the event than a strong, opinionated woman such as Tracy Bartram who really knows how to stick it to the man (so to speak),” Melbourne Equal Love Convenor Ali Hogg said.

 Hogg said the August rally is particularly significant in terms of preceding the national ALP conference to be held later this year.